zachvalenta/notes-sw/design/architecture/domain.md

 * _23_: Evans
 * _22_: United Masters

+> DDD is about capturing the business domain—its rules, entities, and processes—in a way that makes sense to the business, not just the database.

+DDD sits within the spectrum of:
+* Simpler: CRUD applications, Active Record pattern
+* Similar: Hexagonal Architecture, Clean Architecture, Onion Architecture
+* More complex: Event Sourcing, CQRS

 > restore Evans in bookcase
 > then clean this up
 > then start from ## basics and distribute Evans where necessary